sachi-shah7/Netflix_Dashboard/README.md

 ### Step 1: Install the Dependencies
 Make sure you have Python installed, then run this command to install all the necessary libraries (like Pandas, Streamlit, and Plotly) at once:
-'''bash
-pip install -r requirements.txt
-'''

 ### Step 2: Run the Data Processing Pipeline
 Execute the backend Python script to process the raw bank portfolio data, execute feature engineering, and generate the updated customer profile file:
-'''bash
-python data_processing.py
-'''

 ### Step 3: Launch the Streamlit Web Application
 Once the dataset is freshly generated, start up the live web dashboard panel in your local browser:

 '''bash
+pip install -r requirements.txt python data_processing.py
 streamlit run ECB_app.py

+'''bash
+pip install -r requirements.txt
 '''